-For the branch, the main Market risks are related to potential significant negative market impact on the value of eligible assets and own funds.
+For the French Branch, the main Market risks are related to potential significant negative market impact on the value of eligible assets and own funds.
 This could also result in setting-up specific provision affecting the result and guaranteed rates.